About Inverloch Surf Life Saving Club (ISLSC)

-To provide a safe beach environment for the community at the Inverloch Surf Beach through the provision of an effective volunteer patrolling service.
-We also strive to offer our members a supportive and team orientated club culture that encourages personal development and friendship.
+Our mission is to provide a safe beach environment for the community at the Inverloch Surf Beach through the provision of an effective volunteer patrolling service.
+We also strive to offer our members a supportive and team-orientated club culture that encourages personal development and friendship.

-- To offer our members sporting, education, personal development, leadership, social and health opportunities.
+- Offer our members sporting, education, personal development, leadership, social and health opportunities.

-- To develop happy, healthy and responsible people within our community
+- Develop happy, healthy and responsible people within our community

-- To be an educator in the South Gippsland region
+- Be an educator in the South Gippsland region.

-With the growing popularity and hazards due to changing sand conditions at the Inverloch beach, Mr Alan Bolton and Mr Glen Hibberd realised the need for a Life Saving Club at Inverloch.
-They called for a public meeting which was held February 1998 to discuss the need for a patrolled beach.
-The popularity of the beach and changing conditions was the catalyst in gaining wide spread support from the general community.
+With the growing popularity and hazards due to changing sand conditions at the Inverloch beach, Mr Alan Bolton and Mr Glen Hibberd realised the need for a local life-saving club.
+They called for a public meeting which was held in February 1998 to discuss the need for a patrolled beach.
+The popularity of the beach and changing conditions were the catalysts in gaining widespread support from the community.
 Volunteers were requested to help form the club and thus, Inverloch Surf Life Saving Club was established.

 The inaugural General Meeting occurred on 9 August 1998.

 - Secretary: Alan Bolton